kubernetes-sigs/kustomize/functions/examples/template-heredoc-cockroachdb/README.md

 The template is implemented as a heredoc, which substitutes environment variables into a static string.

-This simple implementation uses `kustomize config run-fns wrap --` to perform the heavy lifting of implementing the function interface.
+This simple implementation uses `kustomize config run wrap --` to perform the heavy lifting of implementing the function interface.

 - parse functionConfig from stdin into environment variables